ViSovereign/nixos-config/README.md

  - niri
  - noctalia v5
  - nautilus
- - firefox with extensions:
+ - zen browser with extensions:
-    - dark reader
+    - Darkreader
-    - kagi search
+    - Kagi search
+      - You'll need to log in
+    - Bitwarden
-    - bitwarden
+    - uBlock Origin
  - ly as your login screen
   - with auto login for your user